-I had a vision when I created this framework: to design and document an Emergent Curriculum that follows the principles of the Reggio Emilia philosophy, is guided by the Early Years Foundational Stages (EYFS) milestones, and uses the Common European Framework of Reference (CEFR) for ESL and Modern Foreign Language benchmarks.
+I had a vision when I created this framework: to design and document an emergent curriculum that follows the principles of the Reggio Emilia philosophy, is guided by the Early Years Foundation Stage (EYFS) milestones, and uses the Common European Framework of Reference (CEFR) for English as a Second Language (ESL) and Modern Foreign Language (MFL) benchmarks.

 The last table is for teacher-led activities related to language/literacy and math.
 It starts with possible EYFS milestones, moves to provocations and materials needed, and then to a column to brainstorm possible inquiry language that may develop during an activity.